JakubHeba/jakubheba.github.io/SLAE/MSF-Payloads-Analysis/Reverse-Shell/index.md

 Shellcode Length:  26
 ```
 ------------------------------------------------------------------------------------------------------------------------
-In the second terminal we can use netcat for setting up a listener:
+<p style="text-align: justify;">In the second terminal we can use netcat for setting up a listener:</p>

 ```sh
 $ nc -nvlp 1234
 Listening on [0.0.0.0] (family 0, port 1234)